microsoft/dynamics-365-contact-center/documentation/Embed SDK APIs/classes/VoiceModule.md

 ## startTranscription
 **`Description`**

-Starts transcription of the ongoing call.
+Starts the transcription of the current voice call.
+Please ensure that you have transcription enabled.
-This method allows to enable real-time transcription.

 **startTranscription**(`payload`: `IToggleTranscription`): `Promise`<`void`\>